 Instructions

-- Preheat oven to 400° F (if you are making the ricotta at the same time as the baked ziti, you can preheat the oven while the sunflower seeds are soaking).
-Add 1 cup of tomato sauce to the bottom of a 13" x 9" baking dish and spread around with a spoon.
+- Preheat oven to 400° F. Add 1 cup of tomato sauce to the bottom of a 13" x 9" baking dish and spread around with a spoon.

 - Boil 3 qts. of water in a 5-qt. pot.
 Salt the water if desired.
 Par-cook the pasta for 4 minutes less than the package directs.
 For example, if the package's cooking time is 12 minutes, cook the pasta for 8 minutes.
 If the package gives a range, such as 9-11 minutes, use the average and subtract 4 (so in this case, the pasta would cook for 6 minutes).
 Drain pasta and return to pot.